Skip to main content

 Restores energy.

-Rest isn’t always about sleep — sometimes it’s the quiet of a candle, a clean corner, or a moment of reflection that recharges both body and mind.
+Rest isn’t always about sleep.
+Sometimes it’s the calm of a candle, a cleared surface, or a few reflective minutes that gently recharge both body and mind.

 Encourages balance.